WHO WE ARE

 SCHOLARSHIPS AND FINANCIAL ASSISTANCE

 Everyone is welcome at the YMCA and given the opportunity to learn, grow and thrive regardless of their income level.
-As a charity, we work diligently to ensure that no one is turned away due to an inability to pay. $248,932 in financial assistance and scholarships was given out in 2017, through program revenue, our annual support campaign, grants and government funding.
+As a charity, we work diligently to ensure that no one is turned away due to an inability to pay.
+This is possible through our annual support campaign, individual and organizational donations and grant funding.
+We awarded $276,000 in financial assistance in 2018, a $27,000 increase over 2017.

 VOLUNTEERISM & COMMUNITY COLLABORATIONS